nikiromain/nikiromain/README.md

-- 👋 Hi, I’m @nikiromain
+-  Hi, I’m @nikiromain
-- 👀 I’m interested developing assistive technologies for kids with learning disablilites
+-  I’m interested developing assistive technologies for kids with learning disablilites
-- 💞️ I’m looking to collaborate on your next unique digital project.
+-  I’m looking to collaborate on your next unique digital project.
-- 📫 How to reach me ...

 <!---
 nikiromain/nikiromain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.